joe-getcouragenow/plugins/webview/zserge/README.md

 # webview

-Webviews will allow us to play videos and also webrtc.
+Webviews will allow us to play videos.

 ## Mobile